Complaints by and for Young People

 - Listen to the young person, take them seriously and try not to be defensive about what they are saying;

-- Try to help the young person sort out the problem;
+- Try to help the young person sort out the worry;

-- Advocate (speak on their behalf) for the young person where appropriate;
+- Offer to advocate for the young person where appropriate;

-- Help the young person to access the formal complaints procedure for the Service or their local authority;
+- Help the young person to access the formal complaints procedure for the their local authority;

 - Ensure that they get feedback on what happens.

 We want to resolve complaints quickly and informally if possible.
-If you are able to talk to your social worker, independent reviewing officer or the manager who delivers your service this is often the quickest and best way to get a problem solved.
+If the young person is able to talk to their social worker, independent reviewing officer or the manager who delivers the service this is often the quickest and best way to get a problem resolved.

-However, if you feel you need to submit a formal complaint this may be because you feel we could have given you a better service.
-You can complain if:
+However, if the young person feels they need to submit a formal complaint, this may be because they feel we could have given them a better service.

-- You think a service you received wasn't right or good enough;
+- a service they received wasn't right or good enough;

-- You think our staff have not behaved or treated you in the way you would have liked;
+- our staff have not behaved or treated them in the way they would have liked;

-- You have been refused a service that you feel you should have received;
+- they have been refused a service that they feel they should have received;

-- You are unhappy with our assessment, care management or review processes;
+- they are unhappy with our assessment, care management or review processes;

-- You have had to wait for a decision or a service or action to be taken;
+- they have had to wait for a decision or a service or action to be taken;

-- You are unhappy with a decision - you can usually complain about the process for reaching a decision, but not the decision itself.
+- They are unhappy with a decision, then they can usually complain about the process for reaching a decision, but not the decision itself.

 This is not an exhaustive list and a complaints officer can advise further.
-Where there is an existing appeals process in place (for example, school place admission, home to school transport, statements of special educational needs, financial allowances) these issues can't be looked at through the complaints procedure but we can direct you to more information about these processes.
+Where there is an existing appeals process in place (for example, school/college place admission, statements of special educational needs, financial allowances), these issues can't be looked at through the complaints procedure, but the social worker can give more information about these processes.

-Please note that if it has been over 12 months since the subject of the complaint came to your attention and you then tell us about it, the council may not consider your complaint.
+Please note that if it has been over 12 months since the subject of the complaint, the council may not be able to consider the complaint.
 This is in accordance with recommendations made by the Local Government and Social Care Ombudsman.

 Who can make a compliment, comment or complaint

-- Any child or young person (or a parent of theirs or someone who has parental responsibility for them) who is being looked after by the local authority or is not looked after by them but is a child in need;
+- Any young person (or a parent of theirs or someone who has parental responsibility for them) who is a child in care or is a child in need;

 - Children leaving care;

-- Any child or young person who may be adopted, their parents and guardians;
+- Any young person who may be adopted, their parents and guardians;

 - Any other person to whom arrangements for the provision of adoption services extend;